salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 Have to use npx for eas to use now [1 hour]
 Email and User Authentication
-Have to fix autoplay on mobile
+Have to fix autoplay on mobile sudo rm -rf /Library/Developer/CommandLineTools sudo xcode-select --install
+Have to reinstall xcode and command tools due to audio